rciorba/rciorba.github.io/2019/03-learning-elixir.md

 ### Strings
 Erlang was notorious for it's poor handling of strings.
-Thankfully Erlang has gotten better at this, and now using binaries as strings seems to be the preffered approach.
+Thankfully Erlang has gotten better at this, and now using binaries as strings is the preffered approach.
 Elixir embraces the binary string and makes the syntax less cumbersome.

 Binary strings no longer need 3 characters to open, and another 3 to close.
 ```